ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

     Set-ScheduledTask -TaskName $TaskName -Principal $TaskPrincipal -Settings $TaskSettings
    ```

-Alternatively, you can edit and use the S3_to_Network_Drive_Deployment_Script.ps1 that I've written automatically:
+Alternatively, you can edit and use the S3_to_Network_Drive_Deployment_Script.ps1 that I've written, whitch can automatically:
 - Create the local directories.
-- Pull and execute the installation files from AWS S3 Bucket.
+- Pull and execute the installation files from a different AWS S3 Bucket.
 - Mount the drive.
 - create the task.
 Just edit the script according to your specifications.
+Use the comments in the sript to help you with the configuration.

 I hope this guide has provided you with all the information you need to get started with my project.